• 4,000 firms

 What is sales pipeline management?

-Sales pipeline management is the tracking and handling of every sales opportunity as they go through the sales pipeline stages, ending in a closed deal.
+Sales pipeline management is the tracking and handling of every sales chance as it moves through the pipeline stages.
+In the end, the goal is a closed deal.

 What is sales pipeline management?